ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

 4. Prompt: What does a thriving country look like??
 Response: What does a thriving country look like??
 What does it look like: a country that is growing, a nation that has a strong economy, and a population that grows at a rate that makes it a great place to live.
 The country is a place

+5. Prompt: Can we be friends?
+6.
+Response: Can we be friends?"
+"Of course we can."
+She looked at him with a smile.
+"So, what do you think?
+Do you want to be a friend?
+I don't know.
+I just want you to know that I